n123git/save-docs/general.md

 })(window);

 ```
-## Misc Notes

-`game*.yw` contains encryption data **before** and **after** the first top-level `Section`.
-This data is accessed via **absolute** offsets, and is therefore not relative to any `Section`.
-In *Yo-kai Watch 2*, there are exactly **32 bytes (`0x20`) before** the first `Section` start marker.

-# **Common Data Types**
-Data is usually stored as either an integers (usually signed) or text (see Reigonal Differences for encoding information).
-For a large series of binary data, bitmasks are used.
-Examples include Trophies and Unlocked Win Poses.
-A bitmask is a series of bits used to represent... well a series of booleans compactly i.e.
-(Arbitrary binary length, DO NOT USE THE LENGTH FOR REFERENCE)

-00000000000000000000 → No trophies<br/>
-11111111111111111111 → All trophies<br/>
-10000000000000000001 → First and last trophy only

-Also note that all IDs are saved as their CRC-32 Checksum.
-An example of this is location; your Location is stored as the CRC-32 Checksum of it's file name.
-A list of all the file names can be found [here](https://tcrf.net/Notes:Yo-kai_Watch_2).
-Other examples include Items and Yo-kai.

-## Reigonal Differences:
-* JP copies use cp932 (known as Code Page 932 or Windows 31-J) for text - which is an extension of SHIFT_JIS, whereas international save files use UTF-8.
-They both have ASCII compatibility (not extended ASCII).
-So the problem is usually more evident using the international system for JP saves than the other way around.

 ## Unconfirmed
 - After a h2 there is always 32 bytes (`0x20`) to skip past.
 This is correct for Key Items and Yo-kai.